Fabinistere/bevy_turn-based_combat/README.md

 - [ ] Mecanics
   - [ ] TODO: CouldHave - Skill Range (depending of the caster's position)
   - [x] Force Respect of the selected skill's TargetOption
+  - [ ] TODO: ShouldHave - Decay turn left on Alteration / Effects on alteration
-  - [ ] TODO: ShouldHave - Select only 4 to 6 skills from your catalogue, for the next fight.
+  - [ ] TODO: CouldHave - Select only 4 to 6 skills from your catalogue, for the next fight.
   - [ ] TODO: CouldHave - TierExtra Skills (unlocked bvy job's tree)
 - [ ] UI
   - [x] Nice, Smoother and intuitive ui inputs